-Learning how to draw lips is important if you are interested in drawing portraits.
-All people have different features and some people have a thinner upper lip while other people have a full bottom lip.
+Learning to draw lips is essential if you are interested in drawing portraits.
+All people have different features some people have a thinner upper lip while other people have a full bottom lip.

-Learning how to draw accurate proportions including ears, eyes, noses, and lips is important for drawing realistic portraits.
+Learning how to draw accurate proportions, including ears, eyes, noses, and lips, is vital for drawing realistic portraits.

-This tutorial is perfect for a beginner and advanced artist.
+This draw realistic lips step-by-step tutorial is perfect for a beginner and advanced artist.

 Learn how to draw realistic lips by using the grid method.